seizethedave/ling472-langid/readme.txt

 This starts an interactive download tool.
 Choose download ("d"), and when prompted, enter "punkt".
 After install, exit from the NLTK downloader/Python.

 ===

+Data generation:

+There is a script that creates train/test/dev files for each of our supported languages.
+This script is src/generate_data.py.
+This script will create (if needed) a subfolder called /src/data and generate into it 12 files.
+The data is sourced from the installed Europarl corpora, and includes ALL of it.
+This means the Italian development set has 11+ million words.
+We can reduce this amount if desired.

+To run the script:
+   $ cd src
+   $ ./generate_data.py

+It will take ~10 minutes or so.

+===